dmitigr/pgfe/README.md

 The urgent TODO-list includes support of:

+  - header-only mode;
   - [Large Objects][lob] via IO streams of the Standard C++ library;
+  - the COPY command;
   - conversions for `dmitigr::pgfe::Composite` data type;
-  - yet more convenient work with arrays of variable dimensions at runtime;
+  - yet more convenient work with arrays of variable dimensions at runtime.
-  - COPY command;
-  - C API.

 Tutorial
 ========